Sportsboom Logo

 Image Credits: Matthew Lewis-ICC/ICC via Getty Images

 Today, Temba Bavuma is the toast of South African cricket for many, most recently for leading the Proteas to their first major ICC title in 27 years.
+For fans looking to add some extra excitement to the matches, check out the best betting sign up offers available now and make every game even more thrilling.

 There was a time though, when Bavuma was a wide-eyed youngster rising up through the ranks of first-class cricket when the odds were stacked against him.